-- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - All PHAR courses must be completed at ARCC or have been approved for credit for prior learning. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- A minimum of 60 semester credits in courses numbered 1000 or - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - All PHAR courses must be completed at ARCC or have been approved for credit for prior learning. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without no-

-Course has prerequisite - see course schedule or catalog description.
-Course requires Instructor permission.
+♦ Course has prerequisite - see course schedule or catalog description.